potassco/ginkgo/README.md

-# Ginkgo—Tools for Generalizing Learned Constraints
+# ginkgo—Tools for Generalizing Learned Constraints

 `ginkgo` uses ASP techniques to automatically generalize learned conflict constraints to make them applicable to other PDDL problem instances.